zapier/visual-builder/docs/_conversion/maintaining.md

 ## About breaking changes

-A breaking change happens when you need to change something that prevents us from being able to switch users Zaps to the new version without their interaction.
+A breaking change happens when you need to change something that prevents us from being able to switch users' Zaps to the new version without their interaction.
 Breaking changes include:

 - Changing authentication
 - Adding a new required field